-When it comes to choosing the best glue for a given project, there are two key components you need to consider: your target material and the scale of your project.
+When choosing the best glue for a DIY home project, consider two key components: your target material and project scale.

-Before shopping for a glue, you should first ask yourself which materials you need to bond.
+Before shopping for glue, ask which materials you need to bond.
 In this case, you need to bond plastic.
-With this in mind, ask yourself the following questions:
+With this in mind, ask:

 - Am I bonding plastic with plastic, or plastic with something else?